envitronicslab/Soil_Water_Prediction/README.md

 **Introduction:**

 This repository showcases a comprehensive exploration of advanced machine learning algorithms applied to predict soil water content and potential using microclimate data.
-The dataset is a representative sample of microclimate data collected from six apple orchards in Washington State.
+The dataset is a representative sample of microclimate data collected from six apple orchards in the United States.
 Key variables include wind speed, solar radiation, relative humidity, air temperature, canopy temperature, and soil temperature.

 By employing cutting-edge machine learning techniques, this project aims to develop accurate and reliable models capable of estimating soil water content and potential.
 The code encompasses data preprocessing, model training and evaluation, and result visualization to facilitate analysis and comparison of different algorithms.